NHSDigital/immunisation-fhir-api/README.md

 Depending on your existing setup VS Code might automatically choose the wrong virtualenvs.
 Change it with `Python: Select Interpreter`.

-The root (`immunisation-fhir-api`) should point to the root .venv, `/mnt/d/Source/immunisation-fhir-api/.venv/bin/python`.
+The root (`immunisation-fhir-api`) should point to the root .venv, e.g. `/mnt/d/Source/immunisation-fhir-api/.venv/bin/python`.

-Meanwhile, `backend` should be pointing at `/mnt/d/Source/immunisation-fhir-api/backend/.venv/bin/python`
+Meanwhile, `backend` should be pointing at (e.g.) `/mnt/d/Source/immunisation-fhir-api/backend/.venv/bin/python`

 #### Running Unit Tests

 In order that VSCode can resolve modules in unit tests, it needs the PYTHONPATH.
 This should be setup in `backend/.vscode/launch.json` (see above).

-*NOTE:* In order to run unit test suites, you may need to manually switch to the correct virtual environment each time you wish to run a different set of tests.
+**NOTE:** In order to run unit test suites, you may need to manually switch to the correct virtual environment each time you wish to run a different set of tests.
 To do this:
 - Show and Run Commands (Ctrl-Shift-P on Windows)
-        -> Python: Create Environment
+    - Python: Create Environment
-        -> Venv
+    - Venv
-        -> Select the venv named for the test suite you wish to run, e.g. `backend` -> Use Existing
+    - Select the .venv named for the test suite you wish to run, e.g. `backend`
+    - Use Existing
+VSCode should display a toast saying that the following environment is selected:
+    - (e.g.) `/mnt/d/Source/immunisation-fhir-api/backend/.venv/bin/python`

 ### IntelliJ